Learn more about Talbot's Ph.D. and Ed.D. Programs in Educational Studies.

 The final examination is an oral defense of the dissertation before the student's dissertation committee and other invited guests.
 Detailed information regarding the defense and final submission deadlines for graduation may be found in The Dissertation Guidelines Handbook.

-All students must present an acceptable dissertation, satisfactorily pass their comprehensive examinations, and complete all coursework with a minimum 3.25 GPA to qualify for graduation.
+All students must present an acceptable dissertation, satisfactorily pass their candidacy exam, and complete all coursework with a minimum 3.25 GPA to qualify for graduation.
 Beyond completion of academic requirements, Doctoral Program faculty must also recommend that the student is eligible for conferral of the degree on the basis of evidence of Christian life and character established during his or her course of studies.
 All financial obligations must be settled.
 Attendance at commencement ceremonies is required when the degree is granted unless approval has been received from the Dean to graduate in absentia (see the Doctoral Program Handbook for further details).